umeric/Webportfolio/README.md

 • Flourish: Employed to create a visual chart for clear data representation.

 3. Web Portfolio with Data Engineering Projects
 Web portfolio showcasing various data engineering projects.
-Highlighting front-end skills while presenting data-driven projects. https://umericdev.z19.web.core.windows.net/
+Highlighting front-end skills while presenting data-driven projects.
+Site no longer live -> https://umericdev.z19.web.core.windows.net/
+Site has moved to -> https://umericdev.com/

 Resources Used:
 • Visual Studio: Employed to create a front-end website using HTML, CSS, and JavaScript.
 • Azure Storage Account: Utilized for data management and hosting of the static website.